learn-academy-2023-hotel/week-3-assessment/interview-questions.md

 Researched answer:

-5. What is the difference between state and props in React?
+5. What is the difference between state values and props in React?

 Your answer: